dfloresag/dfloresagreda.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a young statistician currently working as a Research Fellow in Biostatistics at the School of Public Health and Preventive Medicine of Monash University.
-I obtained my PhD in Statistics in 2017 at the University of Geneva, then worked as a Junior Lecturer in Statistics at the Faculty of Business and Economics of the University of Lausanne.
+I am a young statistician currently working as a Research Fellow in Biostatistics at the School of Public Health and Preventive Medicine of [Monash University](https://www.monash.edu/medicine/sphpm/units/biostats).
+I obtained my PhD in Statistics in 2017 at the [University of Geneva](https://www.unige.ch/gsem/en/research/institutes/rcs), then worked as a Junior Lecturer at the Faculty of Business and Economics of the [University of Lausanne](https://www.unil.ch/do/en/home.html) teaching courses on Forecasting.

-My research interests in mixed models, bootstrapping method, computational statistics and forecasting.

-My current methodological research includes

-Ongoing cross-disciplinary collaborations include
+I conduct research in mixed models and their applications.
+My current projects involve bootstrapping models with random effects and applications of in the field of survival analysis.